Ryuthns/MQTT-Project/Client/Readme.md

 ![image](https://user-images.githubusercontent.com/87508144/142411886-094a575a-db05-4414-804a-83973e945399.png)
 We also put a setting button to let user change things.
 The button consists of login, server, and topic.
 ![image](https://user-images.githubusercontent.com/87508144/142411916-05d3590a-7ed2-41fe-a5bf-ba19cfb761b6.png)
 We also created a function to delete images stored in the system, but login through setting button is required.
+Once login, we will be able to click the file in case we want to view it in full size.
+We can also click the file to select and delete it or delete all files in the diretory.
 ![image](https://user-images.githubusercontent.com/87508144/142411939-9dfca7f3-5509-4516-940f-f73c04bc3499.png)
+The image below shows the result of sending images from three cameras at the same time.
 ![image](https://user-images.githubusercontent.com/87508144/142594741-1d50dfda-155b-4c85-a980-ca367b3f2d51.png)